Informatievlaanderen/VSDS-Onboarding-Example/minimal-workbench/README.md

 ## Configure Your First Pipeline
 The example [docker compose file](./docker-compose.yml) only contains a LDIO service which runs in a private network and uses volume mapping to have its configuration file available in the container.
 As we will see in a minute, the pipeline starts with a HTTP listener and therefore we need a port mapping to allow the workbench to receive HTTP messages.

-The [workbench configuration file](./config/application.yml) only specifies the port on which the HTTP listener will accept requests.
-We have used the default port number 8080 and could have easily omitted it from the configuration.
-We do not need to specify the actual pipeline definition here as we will be sending it dynamically to the LDIO Workbench.

 > **Note** that the workbench can contain more than one pipeline if needed.
 We simply need to define our pipelines with a different name using lowercase or uppercase letters, digits, blanks and the special characters `_`, `-`  & `.`.

 The [pipeline definition](./definitions/pipeline.yml) starts with a name and a description.
 The latter is purely for documentation purposes, but the former is used as the base path on which the HTTP listener receives requests.
 In our case this is (based on the docker compose port mapping): http://localhost:9004/park-n-ride-pipeline.
 After that the definition continues with the input component and associated adapter, the (optional) transformation steps and the output(s).
 Let's look at these in more detail.